slobentanzer/causality_perspective_2023/manuscript.md

 The debate between adopting scaling strategies versus the injection of biases from PK highlights a fundamental tension in modern biomedical research.
 The "Bitter Lesson" suggests a preference for general-purpose learning algorithms that scale with computational resources, implicitly learning biases from data.
-Conversely, explicitly injecting biases from PK can lead to more specialized and efficient models that can generalise using relatively little training data, but may not scale.
+Conversely, explicitly injecting biases from PK can lead to more specialised and efficient models that can generalise using relatively little training data, but may not scale.
 Hybrid models currently represent a promising middle ground, combining the scalability of generalist models with the efficiency and specificity provided by tailored biases.
-Researchers often rely on intuition to determine which biases to inject, understanding that while no single model may universally excel (reflecting the "No Free Lunch" theorem), the blend of generalization through scaling and specialization through bias injection might provide a robust framework for tackling complex biomedical challenges.
+Researchers often rely on intuition to determine which biases to inject, understanding that while no single model may universally excel (reflecting the "No Free Lunch" theorem), the blend of generalisation through scaling and specialisation through bias injection might provide a robust framework for tackling complex biomedical challenges.
 In addition, complex models often pose computational challenges; many models are limited to network sizes of <10 nodes, and feedback loops are often excluded.

 ### Theoretical Foundations: Interventions and Inductive Biases

-Theoretical work emphasizes the need for interventions in causal discovery but does not yet address the influence of inductive biases [@doi:10.48550/arXiv.1207.1389].
+Theoretical work emphasises the need for interventions in causal discovery but does not yet address the influence of inductive biases [@doi:10.48550/arXiv.1207.1389].
 The number of required interventions might be reduced significantly when complemented with high-quality observational data and appropriate biases, as suggested by neural causal models [@doi:10.48550/arXiv.1910.01075].
 However, the precise nature of these biases and their impact remains understudied theoretically as well as empirically.
 The comparative effectiveness and theoretical underpinnings of explicit models versus implicit models are particularly understudied.